seamustheseagull/technical-challenge/doc/Readme.md

 - Open a console and change to the `app` directory of the solution

-- Initialise your elastic beanstalk local environment: `eb init` -- The access ID and Key should have appropriate roles/permission to spin up environments in AWS -- Ensure you select Python 2.7 as the appropriate python version
+- Initialise your elastic beanstalk local environment: **`eb init`**
+	- The access ID and Key should have appropriate roles/permission to spin up environments in AWS
+	- Ensure you select Python 2.7 as the appropriate python version

 - In the AWS console you will now see the application created

-- Run the command `eb create tech-challenge-env` to create a new environment and deploy to EB
+- Run the command **`eb create tech-challenge-env`** to create a new environment and deploy to EB

 - After a few minutes the environment will be complete and accessible from the auto-generate URL specified in the ElasticBeanstalk console.